bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-one-preparing-the-work-environment/introduction_bitcoin_programming.md

 > Bitcoin Core software is not the only implementation of the Bitcoin protocol and other implementations should work.
 However Bitcoin Core is by far the most used and most robust implementation.
 Also, beware of Bitcoin scam forks.
 Many websites like bitcoin.com are promoting other coins pretending to be a Bitcoin upgrade.
 Download only trusted Bitcoin software after rigorous due diligence.

 You need to make sure that your bitcoin configuration file is set to run Bitcoin Core in Regtest mode.
-You can replace your default configuration with the one in [_**code/bitcoin.conf**_](https://github.com/bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/tree/6c8ace0ed31d9a8cd758f195dd2d583e5b208cde/code/bitcoin.conf).
+You can replace your default configuration with the one in [_**code/bitcoin.conf**_](https://github.com/bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/blob/master/code/bitcoin.conf).
 Make sure it suits your needs before running the software.

 Install the javascript libraries.

 > Be careful, the NPM version of BitcoinJS is not necessarily up to date the github master branch.
 This is why the package.json references a github commit.
 >
-> ```text
+> ```shell
 > $ cd code
 > $ npm install
 > ```